abelikoff/vidsim/README.md

 vidsim -d .my.cache.dir process <dir1> <dir2> ...
 ```

+## Controlling frame generation

+By default `vidsim` calls `ffmpeg` to extract a single image frame from each video file.
+This behavior can be cusomized by specifying another external program or script via `-G` option.
+Such program is passed 3 command line arguments:

+- A video file to extract the frame from.
+- Name of the output frame file.
+- A time offset (in format _MM:SS_) at which to extract.

+Upon normal completion terminate the program should exit with code 0.

 ## Controlling the matching logic

 ### Using external program for comparison

 By default `vidsim` uses the [images4](https://github.com/vitali-fedulov/images4) library.
-One can instead use any external program of choice by passing it to `vidsim` using `--external_comparison_tool` (or `-x`) option.
+One can instead use any external program of choice by passing it to `vidsim` using `--external_comparison_tool` (or `-C`) option.
 The program is expected to adhere to the following protocol:

 - Take two image files as command line parameters.
 - Upon normal completion terminate with exit code 0.